alexfinnarn/express-starter/README.md

 When `./setup.sh` asks "Do you want to clone down all bundles from prod? (y/n)" you must be able to connect to Atlas to lookup the git urls and hashes of the current code objects.
 You must be on a wired connection or connected to the UCOMM VPN when running this.

+### git checkout feature/123 says nothing is found

+Because cloning a repository with all branches takes much longer, all cores, profiles and packages are cloned with a depth of 1 by default.
+As a result, `git fetch --all` will return nothing.
+To change a specific project to include all branches, run `git config remote.origin.fetch "+refs/heads/*:refs/remotes/origin/*"` before `git fetch --all`.

 ### Apache Listening On Port 80

 Be sure Apache/httpd (from Apple or Homebrew) is no longer the default listener for port 80.